What are misconceptions about oral health problems and diabetes?

-Are people with diabetes at greater risk for dental cavities?
+People with diabetes are at greater risk for dental cavities

 There are two schools of thought on this topic.
 One school believes that high glucose levels in the saliva of people with uncontrolled diabetes helps bacteria thrive.
-This leads to the development of caries and gum disease.
+This leads to the development of caries (tooth decay or cavities) and gum disease.
 Also, people with diabetes tend to eat smaller, more frequent meals throughout the day.
 This increases the chance for bacteria to grow and cavities to develop.

 The other school believes that people with diabetes know more about what to eat and the need to closely monitor their sugar intake.
 They don't eat many foods containing cavity-causing sugar.